Pathophysiology

 Loss of hypocretin neurons causes narcolepsy in most patients3,7,8

-• About 95% of patients with narcolepsy with cataplexy (narcolepsy type 1) are estimated to have low levels of hypocretin3*
+• About 95% of patients with narcolepsy with cataplexy (narcolepsy type 1) are estimated to have low levels of hypocretin3,*

 *Low levels of cerebrospinal fluid (CSF) hypocretin were defined as <110 pg/mL.3